MasterSecondChance/Troud-Front/README.md

 ## 📝 Description

-Trode is a modern web application designed to help users search, find, and exchange both used and new clothes.
-Built with cutting-edge technologies and a user-friendly interface, Trode makes clothing exchange simple and sustainable.
+Troud is a modern web application designed to help users search, find, and exchange both used and new clothes.
+Built with cutting-edge technologies and a user-friendly interface, Troud makes clothing exchange simple and sustainable.

 ### 🎯 Features